AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 The two most common examples in this category are (1) comparing growth metrics (revenue year-over-year, month-over-month, etc.) and (2) better understanding recent inventory or item sales trends.

-To demonstrate this use case, we'll look at the daily revenue for the previous month compared to the same month from the previous year.
+To demonstrate this use case, we look at the daily revenue for the previous month compared to the same month from the previous year.
 Let's say we want to look at the revenue for each day of January 2016 and then compare that to January 2015, January 2014, and so on – this report would show us that.

 1. Add your **Revenue** metric to the report.
 1. Click the **Duplicate** option to make a copy of the metric.
 1. Rename the first metric to **Items sold last 7 days** and the second metric to **Items sold last 28 days**.
 1. Click the global **Time Range** option, then **Moving Time Range**.
 Set this to **Last Month**.
 1. Click the global **Time Interval** option and set it to **None**.
-1. Click the **Time Options** button (clock icon) next to the **second Revenue metric**.
+1. Click **Time Options** (clock icon) next to the **second Revenue metric**.
 1. Click **Time Options** in the expanded window that displays above the report.
 1. In the dropdown, set the following: